renaissance-publishing/renaissance/content/chapters/21-races.md

 You have extensively developed your race's empathic talents, giving you a limited ability to sense and manipulate the emotions of others.

 - **Effect:** You gain the *Empath* sense.
-  - This sense has a limited range—roughly 10 meters, although you may be able to read intense emotion from further away.
+  - This sense has a limited range — roughly 10 meters, although you may be able to read intense emotion from further away.
   - Manipulating other's emotions is a 5 Turn Task Action; it requires either a Control Check or a SAV+WIL+WIL check, and is opposed by the target's INT+WIL.
 If you use your SAV+WIL+WIL then exceptional and critical successes are ignored.
   - Your ability to drive other's emotions is limited; it stops far short of allowing you to control other people, but it does allow you to bring forward or suppress specific emotions in others.

 ## Neighboring Races

+Some races are relatively rare in the Commonwealth itself, but common in neighboring nations.

 ### Brightfeathers